 Every Cook County voter can vote in the judicial retention races.
 Even though some judges are selected from “subcircuits” – smaller judicial districts within the county – all judges run for retention countywide.
 In the last election in 2018, about 1.25 million people voted in each retention race, out of more than 3 million registered voters in Cook County.

 How many votes does a judge need to stay?

 A judge needs 60 percent of the people who vote in their retention race to vote “yes” in order to keep their seat.
 That might seem like a high bar, but historically voters have almost uniformly chosen to keep judges on the bench.
 In 2018, retention judges got more than 76 percent of the vote, on average.
 Ten judges received more than 80 percent.

 Only one judge, Matthew Coghlan, was not retained in 2018.
 He received just 52.2% of the vote.
 Coghlan was the first judge in 28 years to fail to meet the 60 percent threshold.
 Another judge, Maura Slattery Boyle, narrowly won retention with 62.5% of the vote, the smallest margin since at least 2010.

 How do I find information about who to vote for?

 The Injustice Watch election guide is a great place to start!
 Our non-partisan guide is based on independent research into the judges’ personal and professional backgrounds, conduct, and records on the bench.
-The guide will be available online in the first week of October.
-You can sign up for our newsletter here to be one of the first to receive it.

 You can also look at the recommendations of bar associations, which are groups of lawyers and retired judges who evaluate judicial candidates.
 There are 13 bar associations in Cook County that provide ratings, some with more detailed explanations than others.
 You’ll also find a summary of some of the bar association recommendations in our election guide.